krezefal/cox-stegosystem/README.md

 ## Implementation

-The program is a CLI application that performs watermark embedding and extracting to/from image-container.
+The program is a CLI application that performs watermark embedding and extracting procedure to/from image-container.
 This program is a Go module.

 To build the binary, execute